-On Thursday, November 23, 2017, UAE’s newspaper The National published “A Week in the Life” story with Salt Director, Rick Smith.
+On Thursday, November 23, 2017, UAE’s newspaper The National published “A Week in the Life” story with Salt, a global, award-winning Digital Recruitment Agency, Director, Rick Smith.
 In case you missed the article by Shereen El Gazaar, here is the full story:

 WEEK IN THE LIFE